timlestander/ccc-client/README.md

 ## Getting started

 To get the client up and running all you need to do is to clone the repo using `git pull [repo]` followed by a `npm install` to get all dependencies.

-Note: The client won't work very well without the [ccc-server](https://github.com/timlestander/ccc-server) running.
+To start the server you need to run `npm start server` (or `node server/index.js`) and to start the client you need to run `npm run start` (or `ng serve`).

-To start contributing you c reate a new branch using `git checkout -b [branch-name]` and start developing.
+To start contributing you create a new branch using `git checkout -b [branch-name]` and start developing.
 When you have a working contribution you can create a merge request and make the court even better.

 # Angular-cli documentation